ALASdoo/alasdoo_com_v2/content/english/articles/what-does-a-rebranding-process-include-beside-a-new-logo.md

 ### 5. Organizing data

 To get the most out of a huge amount of information, affinity mapping proved to be the best method for us and the most fun one.
 We put each piece of information on a post&#8209;it and watched them group naturally.
 We finished up with a board divided into sections that later grew into our personas of potential employees, current employees, and clients.
 Each of these sections further had two distinct ones.
-The first one represented pain points - the mistakes we should avoid and problems we could solve.
+The first one represented pain points &mdash; the mistakes we should avoid and problems we could solve.
 The other distinctive part was positive aspects, things that answered the question “What makes them happy?” for our personas.
 Apart from being useful in showing patterns in a forest of information, we love this method because it is also physical, interactive, and suitable for teamwork.

-{{< image option="webp q100" position="center" class="img-fluid rounded-2" src="images/articles/postits.jpg" alt="Woman doing affinity mapping, pointing on a post-it on the whiteboard." >}}
+{{< image option="webp q100" position="center" class="img-fluid rounded-2" src="images/articles/postits.jpg" alt="A designer doing affinity mapping, pointing on a post-it on the whiteboard." >}}

 ### 6. Creating personas and persona based scenarios